mssriram/Snakes-and-Ladders/README.md

 In the file titled "transition_matrix.py3", I have created a transition probability matrix based on a dictionary of snakes and ladders.
 Then I have created a initial vector and multiplied both of them itiratively.
 This essentially does the same thing the above code does but in a different method.
 Both of them have their pros and cons.

 The first method is known as the Monte Carlo method where a system is modeled and the executed with random inputs.
 The second method uses Markov chains.
 The first method is more practical while the second one is purely theoretical.

+I have also included a shell script which you can use in case you want to run it multiple times.